pyPhotometry/docs/docs/user-guide/importing-data.md

 ```matlab
 data = import_ppd('path\\to\\data_file.ppd')
 ```
-The Matlab import function returns a struct with the same fields as the dictionary returned by the Python import function, but without the filtered versions of the analog signals.
+The Matlab import function returns a struct with the same fields as the dictionary returned by the Python import function, but without the filtered versions of the analog signals or digital input pulse times.

 ## Binary data format